lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 dtype: float64
 ```

-We can also extract these statistics individual using the syntax below:
+We can also extract these statistics individually using the syntax below:

 ```python
 dat['wgt'].min()